carlwolff/emergency-fika-button/_book/part-2-basic-esp8266/README.md

 lua: cannot open init.lua
 ```

-The first part is obviously garbage that comes from the fact that the module changes baud rate during reboot but also from the interupted connection.
+The first part is obviously junk that comes from the fact that the module changes baud rate during reboot but also from the interupted connected.

-## The Lua terminal

 When lua is waiting for its next command it will display `>`.
-Write your command to get started.

 While typing in the lua command line you might end up with `>>`.
 This means that lua expects you to continue on whatever you wrote the line before.
-You can get out this by failing the command intentionally
+You can cancel this by failing the command.

 ```
 > hej